RigsOfRods-Community/ai-waypoints/README.md

 One json file containing waypoint presets for various maps, automatically fetched from Rigs of Rods to use with the AI.

 # Contribute
 Open survey map (TAB) and use right mouse button to set waypoints.
 Use middle mouse button to remove them.
-Drag an existing waypoint with left mouse mouse button to re-adjust it.
+Drag an existing waypoint with left mouse button to re-adjust it.

 ![kk1](https://user-images.githubusercontent.com/2660424/186714251-5cdf1618-9793-4591-95d8-e6da3d442e41.png)